Bookings vs. recognized revenue – what’s the difference

 Your booking revenue is the amount of money you expect to receive for all booked tours and experiences.
 Based on the price of your tours or tickets, the number of bookings made will tell you how much to expect in booking revenue.

-This may sound like the most important revenue figure for your company — but what happens if one of your future guests cancels their booking and requests a refund?
+This may sound like the most important revenue figure — but what happens if one of your future guests cancels their booking and requests a refund?

 Then, the booking revenue recorded for that month will be different from the actual revenue collected by your company.